Look, I don't think it's appropriate to bring up that LA Times story.

 They accepted the fact that they didn't agree with them.

-You know you know what I'm saying?
+You know what I'm saying?

-Yeah, I know I uh exactly your point.
+Yeah, I know exactly your point.

-You know, Bush would not get partisans to a lot of people's frustration.
+You know, Bush would not get partisan.

 You know, she's going to Martha's Vineyard to protest Obama.

-She thinks there's no difference in Obama and Bush, because we're still in Iraq and we're still in Afghanistan.
+She thinks there's no difference in Obama and Bush because we're still in Iraq and we're still in Afghanistan.

 And you would not believe what Charlie Gibson said about Cindy Sheehan when he was asked about her.

-You know, when Cindy Sheehan was all revved up and uh said protests uh outside George Bush's Crawford, Texas home and marching around, she did meet with McCain, and after the meeting, she called him a warmonger.
+You know, when Cindy Sheehan was all revved up and said protests outside George Bush's Crawford, Texas home and marching around, she did meet with McCain, and after the meeting, she called him a warmonger.

 I always said at the time that I felt sorry for her.